platanus/power-types/README.md

     class MagicMakingService < PowerTypes::Service.new(:foo, bar: nil)

-Default values for arguments are optional, and can't be defined in the generator, but manually after.
+The arguments get available to be used in the service class as instance variables: `@foo` and `@bar` Default values for arguments are optional, and can't be defined in the generator, but manually after.
 In this case a `nil` value was given for `bar`.
 This is a way to make the argument optional.
 If no default value is assigned, the argument will be required, and an error raised if missing.